-The regiment was raised in October 1740 in Potsdam at one squadron of 178 men.
+The regiment was raised in October 1740 in Potsdam and initially consisted of one squadron of 178 men.
 Candidates for all ranks were selected from existing cavalry regiments.
 King Frederick II was Chef of this regiment.

 During the Seven Years' War, although Frederick II was the nominal Chef of the regiment, effective command was assumed by:

-- since September 20 1747: colonel Hans August von Blumenthal; retired due to his wounds
+- from September 20, 1747: Colonel Hans August von Blumenthal (retired due to his wounds)

 The regiment was raised to 5 squadrons in 1798.

 By 1806, the regiment was still known as “Gardes du Corps”.
 That year, on October 14, it was on the right wing at Auerstädt.
-Following the battle, it escaped to eastern Prussia and joined l`Estocq's corps.
-It became the new 3rd Kürassiers.
+Following the battle, it escaped to Eastern Prussia and joined l`Estocq's Corps.
+It then became the new 3rd Kürassiers.

 Service during the War

-On August 26 1756, when the Prussian army launched the invasion of Saxony, the regiment was part of the centre column led by Frederick II.
+On August 26, 1756, when the Prussian army launched the invasion of Saxony, the regiment was part of the centre column led by Frederick II.
 More precisely, it belonged to Keith's Corps.
-The centre column had concentrated at Brietzen and advanced unopposed upstream along the Elbe river by Torgau, Wittenberg, leaving Meissen to its left.
+The centre column had concentrated at Brietzen and advanced unopposed upstream along the Elbe River by Torgau and Wittenberg, leaving Meissen to its left.
 On September 6, it encamped at Rothschönberg and finally reached Wilsdruf.
-On October 1, the regiment took part to the battle of Lobositz.
-It was assigned to the cavalry brigade of major-general Pennavaire in Kyau Division.
-During this battle, together with the Gens d'Armes and 2 squadrons of the Prinz von Preußen Cuirassiers, they overthrew 2 Austrian cavalry regiments, took 3 standards and captured Austrian general Fürst Lobkowitz.
-After the surrender of the Saxon army at Pirna at the end of October, the regiment was raised to 3 squadrons, mostly using men of the Saxon Trabanten-Leibgarde.
+On October 1, the regiment took part in the Battle of Lobositz where it was assigned to the cavalry brigade of Major-General Pennavaire in Kyau’s Division.
+During this battle, together with the Gens d'Armes and 2 squadrons of the Prinz von Preußen Cuirassiers, they overthrew 2 Austrian cavalry regiments, took 3 standards and captured the Austrian General Fürst Lobkowitz.
+After the surrender of the Saxon Army at Pirna at the end of October, the regiment was raised to 3 squadrons, mostly using men of the Saxon Gardedukorps.

 In March 1758, the regiment took part in the invasion of Moravia.
-From May 27 to July 2, it covered the unsuccessful siege of Olmütz.
-On August 10 1758, the regiment was part of the corps who accompanied Frederick when he marched from Silesia to join Dohna to contain the Russian invasion of Brandenburg.
+From May 27 to July 2, it covered the unsuccessful Siege of Olmütz.
+On August 10, the regiment was part of the corps who accompanied Frederick when he marched from Silesia to join Dohna to contain the Russian invasion of Brandenburg.
 On Tuesday August 22, this corps made a junction with Dohna at Manschnow.
-On August 25, the regiment fought in the battle of Zorndorf where it formed part of the first line of the cavalry left wing.
+On August 25, the regiment fought in the Battle of Zorndorf where it formed part of the first line of the cavalry left wing.
 It charged over the Zubern-Grund and into the milling mass of disordered Russian infantry, casting it into irretrievable confusion, and taking a number of colours and cannon.
-On September 2, a week after the battle of Zorndorf, when it became clear that the Russian army was slowly retiring towards Landsberg, Frederick assembled the corps that he had brought with him from Silesia and left for Saxony where his help was badly needed.
+On September 2, a week after that battle, when it became clear that the Russian army was slowly retiring towards Landsberg, Frederick assembled the corps that he had brought with him from Silesia and left for Saxony where his help was badly needed.
 By September 11, his army had reached the area north of Dresden.
 On October 7, the regiment marched to Bautzen.
-On October 10, the regiment took part in the battle of Hochkirch where it was deployed in the centre of the first line in Zieten's cavalry brigade.
+On October 10, the regiment took part in the Battle of Hochkirch where it was deployed in the centre of the first line in Zieten's Cavalry Brigade.

-From July 13 to 22, the regiment took part in the unsuccessful siege of Dresden.
-On August 15, it was at the battle of Liegnitz but did not take part to the engagement.
-On November 3, it took part in the bloody battle of Torgau where it suffered heavy losses.
+From July 13 to 22, 1760, the regiment took part in the unsuccessful Siege of Dresden.
+On August 15, it was at the Battle of Liegnitz but did not take part in the engagement.
+On November 3, it took part in the bloody Battle of Torgau where it suffered heavy losses.

 In campaign, the uniform of the Gardes du Corps was similar to those of the other Cuirassier regiments of the Prussian army.
 In court service, they were distinguished only by a red supravest edged with silver laces, bearing an eight-pointed silver star on the chest.